Overview

 Research

 One study investigated the factors that may increase or decrease the risk of IGD.
-The researchers reviewed several studies published online and found 34 factors that may be changed to potentially affect IGD.
+The researchers reviewed several studies published online and found 34 factors that may be changed to potentially affect internet gaming disorder.
 These factors include how much time a person spends gaming, their level of loneliness, and the quality of their relationships with peers.
 The study concluded that more research is needed, especially on how environmental factors (such as school engagement) might impact IGD.

 Another study reviewed several trials to determine the effectiveness of various options for treating gaming disorder.
 The researchers looked at seven trials from multiple databases that tested five treatments: group counseling, craving behavioral intervention (CBI), transcranial direct current stimulation (tDCS), the acceptance and cognitive restructuring intervention program (ACRIP), and short-term cognitive behavior therapy (CBT).
 The study found that all modalities, except tDCS, positively affected gaming disorder, but more well-designed trials would benefit more reliable findings.